In April the critically acclaimed Swedish play Doktor Glas will be heading to the West End for a short three-week run.

 Running from April 16th to May 11th, people can get tickets for one of the performances from as little as £17, while the best seats will cost visitors £60.

-The Wyndham's Theatre is just a stone's throw from the Leicester Square Tube stop, meaning it is within easy reach from any of central London hotels you might decide to stay in.
+The Wyndham’s Theatre is just a stone’s throw from the Leicester Square Tube stop, meaning it is within easy reach from any of London boutique hotels you might decide to stay in.